hug-sch/vse-docs/setup/project/striptypes/movie.rst

    And as such making this image smaller.
 Although you can specify a negative number, this does not affect the image.

 Crop and Scale are two very much different operations.
 Take a look at figure 5.
-Both pictures have the same size.
+Both small pictures have the same size.
 The left one is obtained by scaling to 0.3 of the original 2048 x 858 image, resulting in a picture of 614 x 257 pixels (see also figure 3).
 The picture on the right is obtained by cropping.

 The combined crop Left and Right should be equal to 2048 - 614 = 1434.
-By cropping 1434 pixels from the left and right, you'll get a resulting picture that is exactly 614 pixels wide.
+By cropping 1434 pixels from the left and right (670 + 764), you'll get a resulting picture that is exactly 614 pixels wide.
-The combined crop Top and Bottom should be: 858 - 257 = 601.
+The combined crop Top and Bottom should be: 858 - 257 = 601 or 572 + 29.
 Of course,
 the exact ratio between Left/Right and Top/Bottom depends on the detail you want to have in focus.
 To center on the dog, we need the following crop sizes: Left (670), Right (734), Top (572), and Bottom (29).
 This will result in the exact same size but zoomed in.